vanidesai/uwc/README.md

 6. Copy "docker-compose.yml" file in </IEdgeInsights-v2.1-Alpha-RC4/docker_setup> directory in EIS.

-# Build and Run Modbus TCP container
+# Build and Run UWC containers
 1. Follow steps metioned from #EIS Pre-requisites till end to provision and deploy.